 It’s possible, because each year we turn out a classroom full of polite and respectful students, but it takes work.
 Students need to be taught how to make decisions that are positive and what to do when they make a mistake.
 Creating a sense of agency is just as important as all the math and reading skills.
 It’s the key to classroom management.
 Want to know how?

 Here are some ways we create a sense of agency.

 We are “we.”
-The choice of word matters.
+Your choice of word matters.
 It lets students know from the beginning of every sentence that we are all in this together.
 By using the word we, you eliminate the us versus them mentality and students won’t feel like it’s you against them or vice versa.

 Reward Positivity Catch students doing good, being kind, making a difference or solving problems effectively.
 Use these situations as teaching opportunities.
 “Thank you Jamie for finding a solution to your problem.
 I love that you found a better place to get your work done.”

 Students need to hear positive reinforcement for when they are making the right choices.
 If they make a mistake, just redirect and keep going without make a big deal about it.

 So, if there’s garbage on the floor, we just say, “Oh, there’s garbage on the floor.
 We need to take care of it.”
 And before we know it, someone has cleaned it up.